Sharod92/Lead-Scoring-Case-Study/README.md

-This repo contains all files associated with the Lead Scoring Case Study
+This repo contains only the submission files associated with the Lead Scoring Case Study